What are the best car insurance comparison sites?

 10. Choose your policy and add-ons carefully

-Do you really need comprehensive cover?
+Do you really need comprehensive car insurance cover?
 If the car you are insuring isn't worth a lot, then you may be better off getting a Third Party, Fire and Theft policy - or even just a Third Party Only policy.
+Just make sure you fully understand what your policy covers you for.

 Similarly, be careful with any policy add-ons the insurer tries to sell you.
 Things like breakdown cover, legal assistance, windscreen cover, personal accident cover etc. can be useful if you need them and don't mind paying for them, but you may be paying for similar cover elsewhere i.e. via a packaged bank account.